CyberSecuriTim/dns-overview/README.md

 ![image](https://github.com/user-attachments/assets/0981abec-5215-4b21-890d-7e4f181a4c6e)

 - FYI.
+This message occurs because although the domain name system redirects our search to Google's web server, it does not possess the digital certificate associated with that
+  Google web server.
-This message occurs because although the domain name system redirects our search to Google's web server, it does not possess the digital certificate associated with that google web server, therefore the web browser has built-in security functionality to alert the user that the web server they are trying to access may not truly be the authentic server and the user may be the victim of an interception/on-path attack and is advising them not to proceed with their search.
+   - Therefore, the web browser has built-in security functionality to alert the user that the web server they are trying to access may not truly be the authentic server and the user may be the victim of an interception/on-path attack and is advising them not to proceed with their search.
    - This is beyond the scope of the DNS lab, I just wanted to include that tidbit of information for funsies...I did say I was an IT nerd after all 😜

 <p>

-- But if you wanted to a go for a ride on the wild side, neglect cybersecurity best practice and still browse to this site let us see what happens.
+- But if you wanted to a go for a ride on the wild side, neglect cybersecurity best practices and still browse to this site let us see what happens.

 ![image](https://github.com/user-attachments/assets/1060e79a-f2ad-4c95-bbaa-dab21cc02446)